About the Stormwater Management Cooperative (CSMI)

 There is a need to develop a long term, sustainable solution for stormwater management that facilitates municipalities to grow and develop land, while maintaining water quality in the irrigation system that supports a vibrant agricultural economy and the long-term health of nearby water resources.

-In 2012, the Western Irrigation District responded to this need and spearheaded an effort to bring together five partner municipalities to develop a regional stormwater solution, now known as the Co-operative Stormwater Management Initiative (CSMI).
+In 2012, the Western Irrigation District responded to this need and spearheaded an effort to bring together three partner municipalities to develop a regional stormwater solution, now known as the Stormwater Management Co-operative (CSMI).

 Stormwater is water that flows over land during rainfall and snowmelt events, also called runoff.
 Stormwater management systems may store, move, and treat stormwater runoff to minimize negative effects to communities and the natural environment.
 Development decreases the natural landscape’s ability to absorb some of the runoff and remove pollutants before it drains off the landscapes, often increasing the need for stormwater management systems in developed areas.
-Impervious surfaces like roads and parking lots prevent the water from soaking into the ground, increasing runoff rates and accumulation of pollutants in the stormwater runoff.
-This increases the risk of flooding while water quality of downstream water bodies deteriorates as the water eventually drains to surface or groundwater outlets.1
+This increases the risk of flooding while water quality of downstream water bodies deteriorates as the water eventually drains to surface or groundwater outlets.1 Municipalities therefore require development to achieve pre-development conditions of stormwater quantity as well as meeting certain water quality parameters.

 Who is involved?